Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Cardiovascular exercise is any type of exercise involving a repetitive motion using large muscle groups to increases your heart and breathing rate.
+Cardiovascular exercise is any type of repetitive motion involving large muscles that increases your heart and breathing rate.
 Blood flow is directed to the muscles doing the work (like your legs) and away from the ones not doing work (like your arms or small muscles inside your digestive tract).

-Over time, consistent cardio causes your resting heart rate to decrease because your left ventricle adapts to the larger blood volume and it gets bigger.
-With a larger and stronger muscle, more blood is ejected per beat, even at rest, so your heart doesn’t have to work as hard.
-This is what makes cardio exercise so good for your heart!
+Over time, consistent cardio causes your resting heart rate to drop because your left ventricle adapts to the larger blood volume and it gets bigger.
+With a larger and stronger muscle, more blood is pumped per beat, even at rest, so your heart doesn’t have to work as hard.
+This is what makes cardio exercise so good for your heart.

-On the flip side though… too much of anything is rarely good.
+On the flip side, too much of anything is rarely good.

-Remember, those 150 minutes can be broken down into ten-minute chunks of time, which makes it manageable for even the busiest people.
-And it’s so worth it!
+Remember, that 150 minutes can be broken down into 10-minute chunks of time which makes it manageable for even the busiest people.
+It’s so worth it.
 People who are physically active tend to live longer and have lower risk for heart disease, stroke, type 2 diabetes, depression, and some cancers.
-Physical activity can also help with weight control, and may improve scholastic achievement as well.
+Physical activity can also help with weight control, and may improve academic achievement in students.

-What are you waiting for?
-Slip on those tennis shoes, grab a friend and go for a walk!
+So what are you waiting for?
+Lace up those sneakers and go for a walk.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.